 Crystalline Quartz Buying and the Four Cs

-The IGS quartz value listing has price guidelines for smoky quartz, rose quartz, rutilated and tourmalinated quartz, quartz with lepidocrocite, and star quartz.
-Separate value listings for amethyst, citrine, and gold in quartz contain price guidelines for these varieties.
+The IGS quartz value listing has price guidelines for smoky quartz, rose quartz, rutilated and tourmalinated quartz, quartz with lepidocrocite, star quartz, and gold in quartz.
+Separate value listings for amethyst and citrine contain price guidelines for these varieties.

 Quartz is a large family of gemstones.
 Not surprisingly, it occurs in many colors and varieties.

 Without trace impurities, quartz is colorless.
 This abundant material occurs in very large sizes.
 Often called “rock crystal,” colorless quartz can serve as an inexpensive alternative to other colorless gemstones.

 Doubly terminated rough crystals are somewhat rare.
 Gem enthusiasts sometimes erroneously call these gems “Herkimer diamonds.”
 This misnomer comes from their source, Herkimer, NY, where they occur in abundance.
 With high transparency, these gems sparkle when rough.